jansonsaj/we-sell-houses-backend/README.md

-# JANSONSA - We Sell Houses (Backend)
+# We Sell Houses (Backend)

-Coursework for 304CEM.
+A Koa API with MongoDB database for estate agents to list properties for sale.
+Used together with [we-sell-houses-frontend](https://github.com/jansonsaj/we-sell-houses-frontend)

 ## MongoDB